morenoadan22/SearchDemo/README.md

  4. Provide caching of the api requests which is invalidated after 15 days

 ## FAQ:
+ - What if a link is broken above?
+Please reach out and we'll get those fixed.
  - What if I have any questions?
 Pretend your PM is on vacation, please use your best judgement and be able to speak as to why you made certain decisions.
  - Can I modify the designs?
 Yes, within reason.
 Stay as true to them as you can, and be prepared to explain any changes you make
  - Can I use other/additional libraries that aren't listed?
 Yes, just be ready to talk about them